Hola Green Hearts!

 “Earth Day” is approaching, so many brand campaigns and ads are picking speed.
 With some worldwide developments, global warming and climate change topics are getting more and more trendy.
 At this period in which green marketing is fairly active, brands are recreating themselves by bringing in concepts like being conscious of the environment, sustainability and eco-friendliness, considering the reforming mentality and trends of their target audience.
 Recently, some brands and organizations have campaigned in this direction, resulting in striking ads.

-Therefore we prepared a collage of greed ads, from past to today.
+Therefore we prepared a collage of greed ads, about “Earth Day”, from past to today.
 Let’s begin with no more delay!

 The fashion trends of the future are in IKEA catalogs before anywhere else!
 Having advertised many other sustainable energy campaigns before, IKEA shows us an even more clear and creative ad here.
 Floating furniture will be very useful when the icebergs will be melted due to changing climate conditions!
 This is an elegant green marketing example that attracts attention to rising water levels.